jessegrosjean/foldingtext-for-atom/about/index.md

 For the last year I've been zooming forward again.
 Redoing the features that I added to TaskPaper over the years.
 But this time without the need that they work in a syntax highlighting plain text editor.
 It's been a wonderful simplifying process.

+FoldingText for Atom is working toward 1.0.
+It's ready to use for outlining, but doesn't yet replace TaskPaper or previous stand alone versions of FoldingText.
 There's still lots to do but the foundation is ready.